 To support our commitment to exit coal, an engagement initiative was launched targeting a selection of issuers that are exposed to coal but lie below our exclusion thresholds9.
-This allowed us to inform them of our decisions, and to request robust transition plans with science-based carbon reduction targets including for the short and mid-term, including plans to close all coal projects by 2030 in OECD and 2040 in the rest of the world and transition pathways in line with the Paris Agreement ambitions.
-Our engagement letter also requests regular reports on progress.
+This allowed us to inform them of our decisions, and to request robust transition plans that implement science-based carbon reduction targets and transition pathways in line with the Paris Agreement ambitions, as well as requesting regular reports on progress.